IBM/openshift-workshop-was/labs/Openshift/HelloContainer/README.md

     - `docker run app:1.3 ...` matches the latest 1.3.x version.
     - `docker run app:1.3.5 ...` matches only 1.3.5.

-    After you build a new patch version of the image, you will tag the new version as follows:
+    After you build a new patch version of the image, you will create a new latest version.
+Tag it as follows:
     ```
-    docker tag app 1
+    docker tag app app:1
-    docker tag app 1.3
+    docker tag app app:1.3
-    docker tag app 1.3.6
+    docker tag app app:1.3.6
     ```

     This means that: